 Practice 1: Add sourced candidates

-It is also wise to regularly engage with them if you want to keep people interested.
-One way to do this is to keep them updated on industry news and trends, the latest tech developments in your company, or send them invitations to the events that your company is organising.
+If you come across interesting candidates who don’t fit any of your current open roles during the sourcing process, just add them to your talent pool.
+Regularly engage with them if you want to keep people interested.
+Keep them updated on industry news and trends, the latest tech developments in your company, or send them invitations to the events that your company is organising.

 Practice 2: Re-engage with unsuccessful candidates